robertwenquan/nyu-course-assignment/web-search-engine/indexer/readme.md

   * INPUT: List of (.git, .mit) files need to be merged.
   * OUTPUT: one (.git, .mit) file.

-  * User can define how many ways to merge, like 8-way, merge at most 8 files each time.
+  * Define how many ways to merge, like 8-way, merge at most 8 files each time.
-  * User can define how much memory space to use.
+  * Define how much memory space to use.
-  * We rewrited .git file and keep one record of same word, add up n_docs, update offset in .mit.
+  * Rewrit .git file and keep one record of same word, add up n_docs, update offset in .mit.
-  * We rewrited .mit file, let all docs with same word together.
+  * Rewrit .mit file, let all docs with same word together.
   * Keep .iidx the same, since these files are large so that it's time consuming to merge together.

  * Index bucketing